itsOwen/discord-blogger-integration/README.md

 ## Features:
 1. It uses [blogger.com](https://blogger.com) API inorder to display data from your site to your users easily.
-2. You just have to search the command ++meneed (topic you are searching) without brackets and it will work.
+2. You just have to search the command ++search (topic you are searching) without brackets and it will work.

 ## Note (Installation):
 1. Download this repository.